 Why it’s important to help them with their oral hygiene

-In fact, some dentist friends of ours have even argued with us that many adults don’t have the manual dexterity to effectively clean their own teeth, particularly when it comes to flossing well.
-We’ll dive into this subject in a different article and stay with helping our kids for now…
+In fact, some dentist friends of ours have even explained to us that many adults don’t have the manual dexterity to effectively clean their own teeth, particularly when it comes to flossing well.
+We’ll dive into this subject in a different article and stay with helping our kids with brushing for now…

 What about pinning them down to brush their teeth?